chriscardillo/giftwrap/README.md

 ```

 Now your package can access a command like `aws s3 ls` with the syntax `aws$s3_ls()`, and you are free to develop on top of the giftwrapped function as you like.

+#### gcloud in RStudio

+After you have [installed gcloud](https://cloud.google.com/sdk/docs/quickstart-macos) (and make sure to run `install.sh` when you do), follow these steps to ensure gcloud will work in RStudio on your local machine:

+  1) In your terminal, run `which gcloud`
+  2) From the result, something like `/usr/local/google-cloud-sdk/bin/gcloud`, copy up to `bin`.
+In this example, we'd take `/usr/local/google-cloud-sdk/bin`
+  3) In RStudio, run `usethis::edit_r_environ()`
+  4) In the .Renviron file that opens, add gcloud to your `PATH`.
+Using our example, the line should read something like `PATH=/usr/local/google-cloud-sdk/bin:$PATH`
+  5) Save your .Renviron file and restart R

 -----